ShadowPic/PublicTestProjects/jmeter/docker/readme.md

 - -AksResourceGroup < Resource Group You already created >
 - -AksClusterName < Name of your AKS Cluster >

+## Want a more secure test rig?

+I have recently updated the deployment model for the test rig to use a helm chart.
+All of the supporting PowerShell scripts have been refactored to support this new deployment mechanism.
+Among the settings exposed by the Helm chart is the ability to override the docker images used to create the JMeter test rig.
+If you want to use a custom container image you will need to update the [values.yaml](./jmetertestrig/values.yaml) to point to your custom jmeter image(s).

 # Supporting files